Dudik-o/FinalProj/README.md

  - Node Exporter

 ### KANCLI
-A basic CLI script that allows managment of the EC2 instaces of this project
+A basic CLI script that allows managment of the EC2 instaces in this project

 ## Prerequisites